panagia-08/Java-Projects/HologramAPI/README.md

 ## Introduction
-Quick Hologram utility class made for Minecraft Java 1.17.1
+Quick Hologram utility class made for Minecraft Java 1.17.1 This is just a demo code, you might need to modify some changes in your classes.
+GOOD LUCK!

 ## IMPORTANT
 I am currently using LOMBOK for getters and setters, if you are too bored to install it, just manually create getters and setters.